polytypic/f-omega-mu/SYNTAX.md

 - `#` begins comment to end-of-line.

+- `#line LINE "FILE"` is recognized as a line directive where `LINE` is a decimal line number and `"FILE"` is a JSON encoded file name that must be immediately followed by a newline.
+The following line will then be considered to come from the specified file and line.

 1. Type variables are distinct from expression variables. `_` is allowed in place of a variable in bindings.